dobromirmontauk/open-leadership-management-cookbook/recipes/leadership/alignment/oncall_example.md

 Communication modes

-P0 - #rincon-dev and email to all devs in Doxel.
+P0 - #rincon-dev and email to all devs in [COMPANY].
 Hourly status update on JIRA.

 P1 - #rincon-dev.
 Daily status update on JIRA.